 Open the printing management portal:

-Choose the mapped printer CitrixUniversalPrinter:$ClientName:app/dek$SESSION_ID and Modify Printer.
+Choose the mapped printer CitrixUniversalPrinter:$ClientName:app/dsk$SESSION_ID and Modify Printer.
 This operation requires administrator privileges.

 Retain the cups-ctx connection, then click Continue to change the printer driver.

-In the Make and Model page, choose some other postscript driver instead of the Citrix UPD driver (for instance, Citrix Universal Driver Postscript).
-For example, if the CUPS-PDF virtual printer is installed, select the Generic CUPS-PDF Printer.
-Save the modification.
+In the Make and Model fields, choose a different printer driver from the Citrix UPD driver.
+For example, if the CUPS-PDF virtual printer is installed, select the Generic CUPS-PDF Printer driver.
+Save the change.

-If this process succeeds, configure the ppd file path of the driver in .CtxlpProfile$CLIENT_NAME to allow the mapped printer to use this third-party driver.
+If this process succeeds, configure the ppd file path of the driver in .CtxlpProfile$CLIENT_NAME to allow the mapped printer to use the newly selected driver.

 The following issues have been identified during printing on the Linux VDA: